-Then we can use Eq.(\ref{eq:3.10}) to determine where the geometric optics approximation will break down and need to consider the wave optics.
-Fig.~\ref{fig:enter-label} show that the geometric optics approximation and wave optics are differ when $\Omega\lesssim\frac{1}{y}$.
+Then we can use Eq.(\ref{eq:3.10}) to determine where the geometric optics approximation will break down and where we need to consider wave optics.
+Fig.~\ref{fig:enter-label} shows that the geometric optics approximation and wave optics are different when $\Omega\lesssim\frac{1}{y}$.
 When $\Omega\ll\frac{1}{y}$, the magnification is equal to 1.
-This is because $\Omega\ll\frac{1}{y}$ means the wavelength is much more than Schwarzschild radius of lens.
-In this case, the wavelength can't see the lens which means no lensing.
+This is because $\Omega\ll\frac{1}{y}$ means the wavelength is much larger than the Schwarzschild radius of the lens.
+In this case, the wavelength cannot see the lens, which means no lensing.
 So the magnification is equal to 1.

-Next we take extended sources into account, then the source projected onto the lens plane will have a area.
-So we need integral over $y$ to calculate magnification\cite{Katz:2018zrn,1993ApJ...413L...7S}
+Next, we take extended sources into account; thus, the source projected onto the lens plane will have an area.
+Therefore, we need to integrate over $y$ to calculate the magnification ~\cite{Katz:2018zrn,1993ApJ...413L...7S}